-Adding images and videos can make all the difference when it comes to building a good-looking storefront.
+Adding images and videos can make all the difference when it comes to building a good-looking site.
 The more professional your digital products look, the more it will attract sales. 🤑

-Here are some image and video best practices to make your storefront look awesome!
+Here are some image and video best practices to make your site look awesome!

 Logos on Podia have a max height of 50px, which means they won’t show up bigger than that.
 Your logo image will be capped at a max height of 50px, and its width will be adjusted accordingly.